korovinegor/Image-segmentation-comparison/README.md

 * Images (thresholding): test images segmented using a watershed method,
 * segmentation.py: image segmentation using the lower threshold, histogram or watershed methods.

 Program for segmentation (segmentation.py) was written in Python.
-It uses implementations of segmentation methods from OpenCV.
+It uses OpenCV for implementation of segmentation methods.